Marty Krofft, co-creator of hit kids’ TV shows, dies of kidney failure at 86 | KRDO

 In 2018, they received the Lifetime Achievement Emmy Award from the National Academy of Television Arts & Sciences.
 The pair received a star on the world-famous Hollywood Walk of Fame in 2020 in recognition of their “Golden Anniversary.”

-Most recently, Krofft received the Annual Julie Award at the 2023 Dragon Con in Atlanta.
+Most recently, Krofft received the Julie Award at the 2023 Dragon Con in Atlanta.

 The-CNN-Wire